ToolJet/ToolJet/docs/docs/widgets/range-slider.md

 ---
 # Range Slider

-Range sliders are widely used across different UIs.
+The **Range Slider** widget is widely used across different UIs.
 One of the main purposes is to filter, explore all the related content and available in the control and settings options.

 :::tip
 Range Sliders have "Two handles" option which allows user to select within a range.